darmie/VuduStates/README.md

 4. Run an event that have been declared in ``states`` <br/>
     ``zombie.event('closerToPrey');`` <br />
-this event will swicth to the current state to 'attack'
+this event will swicth the current state  from 'idle' to 'attack'

 5. You confirm which state is running in your javascript console with: <br />
 ``zombie.state();``
 this will return the name of the current state, so you can use it in your conditionals